bennyhuo/rx-marbles/README.md

 * generation multiple diagram images from a single file (batch mode)

 # Installation
-The oneliner installation on Linux (to local user honme directory)  is:
+The oneliner installation on Linux (to local user home directory)  is:

 	git clone https://achary@bitbucket.org/achary/rx-marbles.git && \
 	cd rx-marbles && \
 	pip install --user .

 The `marblesgen` executable will become available from the command prompt.

+# Running without installation
+You can run the generator without installation, from the source code tree, e.g:

+	python -m rxmarbles --help

 # Example